SMOON123-AI/To-Do-List-JS/README.md

-# To-Do List App 📝
+# Task Management Web Application 📝

 A dynamic and interactive To-Do List application built using **HTML, CSS, and JavaScript**.
 This app allows users to manage daily tasks efficiently with features like adding, editing, deleting, and saving tasks.